2

 5

 • I don't trust what Wikipedia says in this case because in the prologue, the general wipes the codex's memory as if that solves the problem.
 At this point the Machine is already partially on, which is why the moon is frozen.
 Then Clarke turns the Machine all the way on, it seems, so there seems to be nothing left to do.
-Aug 20, 2015 at 17:42
+Commented Aug 20, 2015 at 17:42

 • @MackTuesday, what does that have to do with your question?
 Yes, he wiped it, but the information is not gone (hence the whole "Rosetta" thing).
 And the Wikipedia entry is correct in saying Serrano mentions the codex can be used to destroy the moon.
-Aug 20, 2015 at 17:45
+Commented Aug 20, 2015 at 17:45

 • Also, Clarke doesn't know Ellie is a hostage until he's already on an irreversible trajectory to the center.
 (This comment was ninja'd.)
-Aug 20, 2015 at 17:46
+Commented Aug 20, 2015 at 17:46

 • OK, that makes sense.
 Maybe the Machine wasn't fully on until the codex was used.
 But Danik shoves it in without altering it in any way.
 Maybe the codex was left in "turn off mode" the whole time, but Danik doesn't check it.
 I guess I'm dissecting it too much at this point.
-Aug 20, 2015 at 17:50
+Commented Aug 20, 2015 at 17:50

 • @MackTuesday, possibly dissecting too much :P. But I don't think you're wrong.
 A new codex could always be remade from Rosetta anyway.
 Isaac simply knew he had to permanently solve the problem by activating the machine in "destroy mode".
 I'll also remove the Ellie/hostage detail.
 Haven't played in a while but I'm pretty sure you're right.
-Aug 20, 2015 at 17:57
+Commented Aug 20, 2015 at 17:57

 Your Answer